 - Sift the flour and baking powder together, and gradually fold into the Milo mixture alternately with the milk.

 - Divide the mixture between the 3 tins and bake for 35-40 minutes until a skewer or toothpick inserted into the cake comes out clean.

-- Allow to cool in the tins for a few minutes before removing and setting aside to cool completely on a cooling rack.
+- Allow the cake to cool in the tins for 5 minutes before removing.
+Then set aside to cool completely on a cooling rack.

-– With time the Milo sprinkles on the outside of the cake will absorb moisture from the icing and become sticky so it’s best eaten on the day you make it (I doubt this will be a problem!).
+- In time the Milo on the outside will absorb moisture from the icing and become sticky so it’s best eaten on the day you make it!